 Ventilation and insulation are crucial to your roof system’s durability.
 Therefore, these are two things you need to think about carefully when having a roof installed.
 It’s vital not to have any blocks that can compromise the roof ventilation.

 With that, you need to have proper attic ventilation.
 There needs to be a gap-free layer of insulation on the attic floor, a vapor retarder under the insulation, enough open, vented spaces, and an inch between the insulation and the sheathing.

 When you get these basics, it’s time you look for a reputable roofing contractor.
 Never choose someone based on price alone.
 Instead, check their references, ensure they have the certificate, and they are covered with insurance.

 Get in there and really get to know your contractor, such as how they handle unexpected issues and changes in plans.
 It’s also helpful to read reviews online to get a clearer grasp of how people see them.

 Finally, be transparent with your budget.
 That way, you can save both each other time and energy, and your contractor will know the right materials to recommend to suit your budget.

 Fortunately, there are many roofing contractors you can choose from today.
 You only need to find the best one.
 Knowing the roofing basics will go a long way when you’re discussing your plans with the contractor.
 Remember, you don’t need to know everything; just the basics will do.

-Southern Premier Roofing is one of the best Boise roofing companies today.
+Southern Premier Roofing is one of the best roofing companies today.
 Let us help you install a new roof.
-If you’re located anywhere in Fayetteville, Hope Mills, Raleigh, and Charlotte, get in touch with us today to request an estimate!
+If you’re located anywhere in Fayetteville, Raleigh, Charleston, Wilmington, Nashville or Boise, get in touch with us today to request an estimate!